Houthi insurgency: Post–Saleh (2012–2014)

 On February 26, 2012, heavy fighting occurred in Hajjah governorate as Houthis fought Sunni tribesmen loyal to the Al-Islah party.
 At least seven fighters from the Hojjor tribe were killed and nine others injured, while in the Ahem area nine bodies were found, belonging to Houthi fighters.
 Houthis launched an assault backed by artillery on al-Jarabi area, al-Hazan village, al-Moshaba mountain, and Ahem police station to take control of the al-Moshaba mountain.
 Parts of the Kushar District were put under siege since clashes erupted in that province between Houthis and the al-Zakari tribe in November.
 In early February, over 55 people had been killed during sectarian violence in Kushar.
 During February and March some 27 people were killed and 36 injured due to mines in Hajjah.
 A total of 600 were killed in clashes in Hajjah between November 2011 and April 2012, mainly in Kushar and Mustaba Districts.

 On March 8, a high-ranking military commander and six of his bodyguards were killed by Houthi gunmen in the northern province of Amran.

-On March 23, a suicide bomber targeted a Houthi march in Sa'dah, no casualties were reported.
+On March 23, a suicide bomber targeted a Houthi march in Sa'dah.
+No casualties were reported.
 On March 25, some 14 people were killed and three injured in a car bombing in al-Hazm of al-Jawf province, targeting a Shi'a gathering near a school.
 Another 8 Houthis were killed in an attack by Salafis on April 21.
-From June 2 to June 4, Houthis clashed with Salafi militias in Kataf district leaving several dead.
-Houthis claim to have taken over three Salafi positions and confiscated Saudi weapons during the clash.
+From June 2 to June 4, the Houthis clashed with Salafi militias in Kataf district leaving several dead.
+The Houthis claimed to have taken over three Salafi positions and confiscated Saudi weapons during the clash.